AkashGit21/mini-dropbox/README.md

     $ go mod download
     ```
 1. Update the .env file in the project directory by using `.env.example` file.
 Fill in all the necessary values to make connection with the pre-requisites defined above.
 1. Add the required table(s) to your RDBMS system by using commands from `metadata.sql`.
+**Note**: This is a one-time step only.
+Taking this step again will clear all the metadata from RDBMS.
-1. Run the application using terminal by typing: `make run`
+1. Run the application using terminal by typing:
+    ```sh
+    $ make run
+    ```

 ### Extra Points considered for Application Server
 1. **Graceful shutdown**: This avoids any side effects on conflicts that may occur on closing the server and the new deployment can be started without any kind of difficulty.